scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

      p_{t+1} &=& \gamma p_t

-where :math:`U` is a utility function, :math:`\rho` is a coefficient of risk aversion, :math:`c` is the amount of resources the agent chooses to consume in each period, :math:`m` is the amount of market resources available to the agent at each time period, and :math:`R` is a rate of return on savings.
+where :math:`U` is a utility function, :math:`\rho` is a coefficient of risk aversion, :math:`c_t` is the amount of resources the agent chooses to consume in each period :math:`t`, :math:`m_t` is the amount of market resources available to the agent at each time period, :math:`p_t` is the level of income at each time period, :math:`\gamma` is the growth rate of income over time, and :math:`R` is a rate of return on savings.

 These equations define a Markov Decision Problem (MDP),